-The Army National Guard is a reserve component of the United States Army.
-It was created as an amalgamation of state militia units and Army reservists.
-Nowadays, many people are not sure about the requirements to join the National Guard or what they need to do beforehand.
+The Army National Guard is the reserve component of the United States Army.
+It was created by combining state militia and Army reservists.
+Many people today are unsure of the requirements for joining the National Guard or what they must first accomplish.

-If you’re about to take the ASVAB test, let’s start practicing with our free ASVAB practice test 2021.
-Thousands of free National Guard ASVAB questions will familiarize you with the test format.
+Let’s start practicing with our free ASVAB practice test 2023 if you’re about to take the ASVAB.
+Thousands of free National Guard ASVAB questions will help you become acquainted with the test format.

 Army National Guard

 The Army National Guard is community-based.
-Guardsmen’s duty is to report to representatives of respective states unless being called to protect U.S. interests in a period of conflict or natural disaster.
+Guardsmen must report to representatives of respective states unless they are called to protect U.S. interests in a period of conflict or natural disaster.
 They may also take part in international duties alongside full-time service members if necessary.
 Today’s National Guard comes from all U.S. states and regions.
 Each unit conducts its duties independently.
 Guardsmen take civilian jobs or even attend school during the period of conducting their military training part-time.

 The Army National Guard is a branch of the Army that provides Army Reserve soldiers to federal and state governments.
-It currently has about 350,000 members who are able to serve as either full-time or part-time military personnel.
-In order to enroll in the Army National Guard, you must meet such certain requirements as being at least 17 years old (or 18 if enrolled with parental consent) and a US citizen for at least 3 years.
+It currently has about 350,000 members who can serve as either full-time or part-time military personnel.
+To enroll in the Army National Guard, you must meet such certain requirements as being at least 17 years old (or 18 if enrolled with parental consent) and a US citizen for at least 3 years.

-The definition of the citizen-soldier may be an attractive one for someone to explore –the opportunity to serve your country in uniform while still keeping a civilian job and life not far from home at all.
+The definition of the citizen-soldier may be an attractive one for someone to explore –the opportunity to serve your country in uniform while still keeping a civilian job and life not far from home at.

 National Guard Requirements

-Those who are NOT prior service must meet the following requirements for joining the National Guard:
+Those who have NOT prior service must meet the following requirements for joining the National Guard:

 Citizenship requirements: To enlist, you must be a U.S. citizen or a resident alien (permanent resident) OR be nationalized to be a Reserve or National Guard officer.